Making a Website with GitHub/Quarto

 2. Serve the files

 This is when you put (serve or host) your html files on the Internet.
-You need a server to serve or host the files and generally1 you go through an external company to do this for you (i.e. a Hosting service, or GitHub).
+You need a server to serve or host the files and generally you go through an external company1 to do this for you (i.e. a Hosting service, or GitHub).

 Quarto and GitHub